dornad/swift-style-guide/README.md

 _Rationale:_ The intent and meaning of the first version is clear, and results in less code.

+#### Top-Level Access Control Definitions

-#### Always specify access control explicitly for top-level definitions
+Always specify access control explicitly for top-level definitions.

 Top-level functions, types, and variables should always have explicit access control specifiers: